Home Features Firm Risk Assessment

 The firm risk assessment must be reviewed and updated whenever there is a material change to your business — new services, new client types, new staff, new jurisdictions — and at least annually.

 A risk-based approach is central to the entire AML/CTF framework.
-AUSTRAC does not prescribe exactly what every accounting practice, law firm or real estate agency must do — instead, it requires you to understand your own risks and build controls proportionate to them.
+AUSTRAC does not prescribe exactly what every accounting practice must do — instead, it requires you to understand your own risks and build controls proportionate to them.
 You cannot do that without first documenting what those risks are.

 The firm risk assessment also underpins every other compliance obligation.
 Your CDD procedures, your transaction monitoring thresholds, your training content and your suspicious matter reporting triggers should all flow from the risks you identify at the firm level.
 Without a documented risk assessment, your entire program lacks a logical foundation.